Madalena-RA/Jupyter_Notebooks/README.md

 2 - **Finches on Daphne Major**: Based on DataCamp's course on "Statistical Thinking in Python, Part 2" looking into the EDA of beak depths of Darwin's finches.
 Impoting and Cleaning data, Data Manipulation and Visualization, Hypothesis testing with bootstrap.

-3- **Dr. Semmelweis and the Discovery of Handwashing**: Analysis of the importance of handwashing on childbed fever mortality rate.
+3- **Dr. Semmelweis and the importance of handwashing**: Analysis of the importance of handwashing on childbed fever mortality rate.
 This project belongs to Data Camp's Data Scientist with Python Carrer Track.
 Data Manipulation, Data Visualization, Probabilty and Statistics.